hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Infinite_Stream_Processing.md

 [TOC]

 Distributed stream processing has two major variants: finite and infinite.
-Before proceeding to the details of pipeline transforms, let's discuss this difference and some concerns specific to infinite streams.
+Let's discuss this difference and some concerns specific to infinite streams.

 ## Finite aka.
 Batch Processing